menglinzhou/msCoVaR/README.md

 # Tail risk in the tail: Estimating high quantiles when a related variable is extreme

-This repository contains the code for replication of the results in the paper "Tail risk in the tail: Estimating high quantiles when a related variable is extreme" by Natalia Nolde, Chen Zhou and Menglin Zhou.
+This repository contains the code for replication of the results in the paper "Tail risk in the tail: Estimating high quantiles when a related variable is extreme".

 ## Files